 Damage to other organs

 As with any procedure done in the pelvis, there is a possibility of injury to the bowel, bladder, ureter and large vessels.
-Again, all care is taken to prevent it from happening.
+All care is taken to prevent it from happening.
 If it does, it may be a small and simple to fix situation like a small cut to the bladder, or a more serious complication like a perforation to the bowel.
 Odds of a serious complication are in the order of 1/1000.

 Whenever the surgeon sets up to perform a myomectomy it may be the case that it ends up in a hysterectomy.
 This is a rare event, in the order of 1/300 procedures.
-The most common reason is the fact that the uterus starts to bleed and there is no way of stopping the bleeding other than doing a hysterectomy.
+The most common reason is that the uterus starts to bleed and there is no way of stopping the bleeding other than doing a hysterectomy.
 The hysterectomy is then seen as a life saving measure.
 This possibility needs to be discussed before the procedure.
 Although rare, it may have serious emotional consequences for the woman.

 Uterine wall "weakness"

 The uterine scar, where the incision to remove fibroids was made, may create a point of tissue thinning or fibrosis.
 This can become a problem during labour as it may break (uterine rupture).
 Depending on the size and position of the scar, your surgeon may recommend that you have a caesarean section if you fall pregnant.
-The same usually applies to women who have had more than one previous caesarean section.

 Can I fall pregnant after a myomectomy?